NAIDOC Week is an annual celebration full of fun and festivities. But what exactly is the purpose of NAIDOC Week? And what is the history behind it?

 NAIDOC Week is one of several videos we have under our Australian Celebrations and Commemorations video collection.
 See more below:

 National Sorry Day

 It is easy to feel overwhelmed when searching online.
 Often, we get millions of results, only a fraction of which will be appropriate for our research.
 A solution?
 Online databases.
 Using them is simpler than you might think.
-This programme explains how you can level up your research skills by making the most of databases, which can save time and frustration.
+This program explains how you can level up your research skills by making the most of databases, which can save time and frustration.